Sohel Chowdhury: Death

 On 18 December 1998, Chowdhury was shot dead in front of Trumps Club at Abedin Tower, Banani, Dhaka.
 His brother, Touhidul Islam Chowdhury, filed a murder case at Gulshan Police Station.
 In January 1999, businessman Aziz Mohammad Bhai and Afakul Islam (aka Bunti Islam), the club owner, and 3 others were arrested on suspicion of the homicide.
+At the time of his death, his daughter Lamia was 11 years old, and his son Dipta was 9 years old.